-$\ensuremath{^{(1)}}$ Includes contingent liabilities, such as letters of credit and guarantees.
+(1)Includes contingent liabilities, such as letters of credit and guarantees.

-Based on the location of the Bank entity holding the asset, which has a high correlation with the location of the borrower, all loans and advances are located in Canada.
-Based on the location of the issuer of the security, all investment securities are located in Canada.
+Based on the location of the Bank entity holding the asset, which has a high correlation with the location of the borrower, the majority of loans and advances are located in Canada and China.
+Based on the location of the issuer of the security, all investment securities are located in Canada and China.

-&lt;sup>(2)Total exposure represents exposure at default, which is the expected gross exposure upon the default of an obligor.
+(2) Total exposure represents exposure at default, which is the expected gross exposure upon the default of an obligor.
 This amount is before any specific allowances and does not reflect the impact of credit risk mitigation.